Our Story

 Nationalities: American, Argentinian

 Father Despósito is originally from Argentina.
 He arrived at Most Holy Trinity Seminary in 2001.
-After his ordination in 2006, he stayed at the Seminary as a Professor.
-He currently teaches Dogmatic and Moral Theology.
+After his ordination in 2006, he stayed as a Professor.
+He currently teaches Philosophy and Sacred Theology.

 Most Rev. Germán Fliess